IanBotashev/messenger/README.md

         leave = "{user} has left."  # For when a user logs out. join = "{user} has joined."  # For when an anonymous connection logs itself in. abrupt_leave = "{user} left unexpectedly."  # When a user leaves without logging out first.
-        # It might mean that it was abrupt; or just that they forgot to log out before leaving.
+        # It MIGHT mean that it was abrupt; or just that they forgot to log out before leaving.
  ```